keithy/devops-cove/CRUSH.md

 - **Error Handling**: Standard patterns for each language
 - **Formatting**: Consistent with each project's ecosystem
 - In documentation the keywords listed in ./polperro/docs/ideas.md should be italicized.
 Use: *kegs*, *flagons*, *sacks*.
-- In github actions put an empty line between steps.
+- In github actions put an empty line between steps, and a blank line before `jobs:`.

 ## Project Structure
 - '/harbour-master' - Git submodule (defines shared workflows) (repo: the-github-taverns)